syall/SIPF/docs/REPORT.md

 ISLAND = head(ISLANDS)
 NEXT_ISLANDS = tail(ISLANDS)

-if |ISLAND| == 1:
+// If island only has one logical qubit if |ISLAND| == 1:
   Map logical qubit Q to a physical qubit in mapping M
   - Update SEEN